-I really pride myself on developing resources that are easy to use yet comprehensive and promote deeper learning.
-If you’re anything like me, you want your students to be super thinkers, super communicators and super collaborators and that can only come when students are self aware and can self regulate.
+I pride myself on developing resources that are easy to use yet comprehensive and promote deeper learning.
+If you’re anything like me, you want your students to be super thinkers, super communicators and super collaborators and that can only come when students are self-aware and can self-regulate.
 The curriculum I create almost always has an element of social and emotional learning (SEL) because I know it is that important.
-My blog is aptly named because writing and language is in almost everything we do and yet students often struggle with that for a myriad of reasons.
+My blog is aptly named because writing and language are in almost everything we do and yet students often struggle with that for a myriad of reasons.
 It is especially important to learn these skills in the primary grades where “writing” often starts with talking, drawing and playing.
-More and more research is showing that for many kids, they become better readers by learning to write and not the other way around.
+More and more research is showing that many kids, become better readers by learning to write and not the other way around.
 (See Gentry, 2013 as a start.)
-This is why my most favorite resource and one that I put my heart and soul into is Hooked on Writing.
-It encompasses all the important elements: writing MINDSET (SEL), reading (mentor texts) and writing (applicable to all skills needed and also aligned to the Write Traits.
+This is why my favorite resource and one that I put my heart and soul into is Writing Units Bundle It encompasses all the important elements: writing MINDSET (SEL), reading (mentor texts) and writing (applicable to all skills needed and also aligned to the Write Traits.

 All content ©TheWriteStuffTeaching | All Rights Reserved.

 (Avatar: Mae Hates Mondays, Yin Yang Barbara Leyne)

 |DISCLAIMER: THE IDEAS ON THIS BLOG ARE MY OWN AND DO NOT REPRESENT THOSE OF MY EMPLOYER.